acceleratescience/acceleratescience.github.io/_team/katie-green.md

 publications: null
 layout: person
 name: Katie Green
-biography: Katie is a PhD student and member of the AI4ER CDT and is supervised across Computer Science and British Antarctic Survey.
+biography: Katie joined the programme as a PhD student and member of the AI4ER CDT, supervised across Computer Science and British Antarctic Survey.
 She is interested in the application of machine learning in ecology and how different methodologies can be leveraged to learn about the underlying dynamics of ecosystems.
 image: /assets/uploads/katie-green.jpg
 email: null
 url: null